miriamrie/miriamrie/README.md

  -
   👀
 - Currently I am pursuing a Bachelor degree in Applied IT studying at Wintec || Major: Software Engineer with the interest in Web Development.
-- ✨ My focus is an full stack developer (front- and back-end development) plus anything design (Game, UI/UX Design, Graphic Design ).
+- ✨ My focus is an full stack developer (front- and back- end development) plus anything design (Game, UI/UX Design, Graphic Design ).
   -
 🧩 My tech skills includes